quantum-tinkerer/MeanFi/DESIGN.md

 # MeanFi design

-MeanFi solves normal-state tight-binding or callable Bloch Hamiltonians with density-density or local bilinear interactions.
-Tight-binding density-density models also support superconducting pairing.
+MeanFi solves tight-binding or callable Bloch Hamiltonians with density-density or finite-range bilinear interactions, in normal or superconducting mean-field states.
 Its core loop is

 `density -> interaction correction -> Hamiltonian -> density at fixed filling -> mixing`.